-- Madrid Jazz Festival: This annual celebration of jazz will take place from November 6 to 30, 2018, and features the best in European jazz musicians at a variety of venues throughout the city.
+- Madrid Jazz Festival: This annual celebration of jazz usually takes place throughout November, and features the best in European jazz musicians at a variety of venues throughout the city.

 - Fiesta de la Almudena: A religious celebration that takes place on November 9 each year in honor of the patron saint of Madrid, the Virgen de la Almudena.
 Floral offerings are left around the city, and an 11 a.m. mass is held at the Cathedral of Almudena.

-- Alcalá de Henares Film Festival (ALCINE): Just northeast of Madrid in Alcalá de Henares, you can attend this annual event, which showcases short and feature-length films from around the country, from November 9 to 16, 2018.
+- Alcalá de Henares Film Festival (ALCINE): Just northeast of Madrid in Alcalá de Henares, you can attend this annual event, which showcases short and feature-length films from around the country during the second week of November each year.

 - Christmas Lights: On the last Friday of the month, the Mayor of Madrid turns on the city's Christmas lighting displays to mark the start of the holiday season.